Hamilton, New Zealand: Pre-European settlement

 In 1822, Kirikiriroa Pa was briefly abandoned to escape the Musket Wars.
-However, by the 1830s Ngati Wairere’s principal pa was Kirikiriroa, where the missionaries, who arrived at that time, estimated 200 people lived permanently.
+However, by the 1830s Ngāti Wairere's principal pa was Kirikiriroa, where the missionaries, who arrived at that time, estimated 200 people lived permanently.
 A chapel and house were built at Kirikiriroa for visiting clergy, presumably after Benjamin Ashwell established his mission near Taupiri.

 Between 1845 and 1855, crops such as wheat, fruit and potatoes were exported to Auckland, with up to 50 canoes serving Kirikiriroa.
 Imports included blankets, clothing, axes, sugar, rum, and tobacco.
 Millstones were acquired and a water wheel constructed, though possibly the flour mill wasn't completed.
 However, one article said Kirikiriroa flour was well known.

 Magistrate Gorst, estimated that Kirikiriroa had a population of about 78 before the Invasion of Waikato via the Waikato Wars of 1863–64.
 The government estimated the Waikato area had a Māori population of 3,400 at the same time.
 After the war in the Waikato, large areas of land (1.2 Million Acres), including the area of the present city of Hamilton were confiscated by the Crown under the New Zealand Settlements Act 1863.
 Over the next year, most of these villages were abandoned as a result of the land confiscation, also known as Raupatu.